-What constitutes a good career?
+What constitutes a promising career?

 Is it finance?
 After all, money does make the world go round.
 Is technology a good career path?
 Or is it the pursuit of the creative arts?
 Before answering that, one must take time to ponder on their goals, both long-term and short-term.

-While the focus should remain on building a career where one achieves the maximum possible satisfaction, it is essential to remind oneself that the mindset regarding careers has undergone a sea change thanks to factors such as:
+While the focus should remain on building a career where one achieves the maximum possible satisfaction, it is essential to remind oneself that the mindset regarding jobs has undergone a sea change thanks to factors such as: